Non-radial implosion for compressible Euler and Navier-Stokes in $\mathbb{T}^3$ and $\mathbb{R}^3$: Introduction

 As a consequence, we can generalize Theorem \ref{th:periodic} for any torus size $2L'$ (not necessarily large) just by taking $(u_\lambda, \rho_\lambda)$ for $\lambda = \left( \frac{L'}{L} \right)^{\frac{1}{1+\alpha}}$, where $u,\rho$ are the solutions from Theorem \ref{th:periodic}. \end{remark}

 \begin{remark} Both results hold also for the Euler case, $\nu = 0$.
 Moreover, in such a case, condition \eqref{eq:condition_for_treating_dissipation} is not needed.
 In fact, condition \eqref{eq:condition_for_treating_dissipation} guarantees that $\delta_{\mathrm{dis}} > 0$, hence the term $ \nu C_{\rm{dis}} e^{-\delta_{\rm{dis}}s }\frac{\Delta U}{S^{1/\alpha}}$ in \eqref{eq:US2} has an exponential decay, which is crucial in the proof of stability.
 If $\nu=0$, this term vanishes and thus the condition is not needed.
 The proof is analogous to the Navier-Stokes one, except that one does not need to bound the dissipation term when doing energy estimates.
-Note that the Euler result with periodic boundary conditions and \textit{radially symmetric perturbation} can be easily deduced from the non-periodic one (\cite{Merle-Raphael-Rodnianski-Szeftel:implosion-nls, Buckmaster-CaoLabora-GomezSerrano:implosion-compressible}) via finite speed of propagation; however, our setting allows us to deduce singularity formation for compressible Euler in the periodic setting for \textbf{any} \textit{small perturbation} (in a finite codimension subspace in which we show stability, which will be defined later). \end{remark}
+Note that the Euler result with periodic boundary conditions and \textit{radially symmetric perturbation} could be deduced from the non-periodic one (\cite{Merle-Raphael-Rodnianski-Szeftel:implosion-nls, Buckmaster-CaoLabora-GomezSerrano:implosion-compressible}) via finite speed of propagation.
+We have bounded speed of propagation even though the velocity blows up at time $T$, since $\| u \|_{L^\infty (\mathbb R^3 \setminus B(1))}$ remains uniformly bounded up to $T$.
+Our setting, however, allows us to deduce singularity formation for compressible Euler in the periodic setting for \textbf{any} \textit{small perturbation} (in a finite codimension subspace in which we show stability, which will be defined later). \end{remark}

 \begin{remark}

 Given the local behaviour of the singularity, one can construct solutions that blow-up at $m$ points by gluing $m$ copies of the blow-up profile from Theorem \ref{th:euclidean} in an $m$-fold configuration, far apart from each other so that they can be treated as small perturbations of each of the individual singularities (this is in the spirit of \cite{Duyckaerts-Kenig-Merle:universality-blowup-energy-critical-wave-nonradial,Kenig-Merle:gwp-scattering-blowup-critical-focusing-nlw,Krieger-Schlag-Tataru:slow-blowup-critical-focusing-wave,Cortazar-delPino-Musso:infinite-time-bubbling-critical-nlh,Daskalopoulos-delPino-Sesum:type-ii-ancient-compact-solutions-yamabe}).
 See for example \cite{Musso-Pacard-Wei:stationary-solutions-euler,Fan:loglog-blow-up-m-points} for related works in the context of NLS.